Vinaykuresi/Restaurant-Management-FullStack/README.md

 ```
 	Restaurant Management Application.

-	The Customer : will have permission, to only view the Meal Item, dishes and Ingredients.
+	The Customer : will have permission upon login, to only view the Meal Item, dishes and Ingredients.

 	The Admin : Have the Access to View, Add, Update and Delete the Meal Items.